demisto/content/Packs/FeedRecordedFuture/Integrations/FeedRecordedFuture/FeedRecordedFuture_description.md

+## Important
+It is highly recommended to not create multiple instances of the same indicator type, even when fetching both from fusion and connectApi.
+Creating multiple instances with same indicator type will lead to duplicate indicators being fetched which can cause performance issues for the server.
 ## Recorded Future Feed
 This integration downloads from Recorded Future a list of IP addresses, domains, URLs, or file hashes with known risk associations.
 The risk list includes risk scores and supporting evidence details.